rtlabs-com/p-net/doc/use_with_siematic.rst

 #.
 Select the proper firmware to use for your PLC from the Siemens downloads
 page.
 With the latest firmware you need a recent version of the STEP7 software.

 #.
-Download the file, which is in ``.zip`` format.
+Download the file, which is in :file:`.zip` format.
 Unzip the file.

 #.
-In TIA Portal, right-click the PLC and select "Online and Diagnostics".
+In TIA Portal, right-click the PLC and select :guilabel:`Online and Diagnostics`.

 #.
-In the "Functions" sections, use "Firmware update".
+In the :guilabel:`Functions` sections, use :guilabel:`Firmware update`.
 Browse to the downloaded file
-   (in ``.upd`` format) and start the update.
+   (in :file:`.upd` format) and start the update.

 Using a Simatic ET200SP IO-device for conformance test